Jon-Davis/secify/README.md

 **Secify** is a secure file encryption program.
 It transforms any file or folder into an encrypted `.sec` container that can only be opened with the correct password.

+## Note
+This is just a personal project, to explore different encryption methods.

 ## Key Features

 - **Multiple Encryption Algorithms**: AES-256-GCM, ChaCha20-Poly1305, and XChaCha20-Poly1305